| || |

 | ||Michael L. Dillon, MS, ATC |

-In addition to his service at Washington, he volunteers for the United States Olympic Committee as Athletic Trainer for international competitions.
-Michael has lectured around the country on the benefits of soft tissue mobilization as well as lumbopelvic dysfunction.
+In addition to his service at Washington, he volunteers for the U.S. Olympic Committee as Athletic Trainer for international competitions.
+Mike has lectured around the country on the benefits of soft tissue mobilization as well as lumbopelvic dysfunction.
+Mike has been a GT instructor since 2003.

 | || |